 Ori and the Blind Forest

-One of the cutest games on this list, Ori and the Blind Forest came out to nearly universal praise for its platforming and Metroidvania identity.
+One of the cutest games on this list, Ori and the Blind Forest, came out to nearly universal praise for its platforming and Metroidvania identity.
 It's truly a fantastic game with tight controls, gorgeous visuals, an incredible soundtrack that is quite emotional, and a story that keeps you gripped the whole time.

 This emotional and beautiful journey will keep you gripped the entire time.
 The Metroidvania gameplay is so near perfect.
-This game is a gem to play.

 Ori and the Will of the Wisps